 Details of the scope of the pre-flight information service provided by the organisation should also include, where applicable, the degree of centralisation, self-briefing and automation that is available to operators and flight crew.
-Chapter 8 of ICAO Doc 8126 provides further information on self briefing and use of automation for pre-flight information.
+ICAO Doc 8126 provides further information on self-briefing and use of automation for pre-flight information.

-175.57 Documentation
+Rule 175.57 Documentation